DatoXx8/grads/README.md

 ``` sh
 zig build -Doptmize=ReleaseSafe
 ```
+3. In the `zig-out/lib/` directory there will be a file called `libgrads.a`.
+You can then use the library as you wish from there!

+## Example

+An example progam will soon be uploaded.

 ## Testing

 To run the unit tests for singular ops run `zig build test-op`.
 To run the simulation tests for linearized ops run `zig build test-linearized`.
-(Not yet implemented) To run the simulation tests for the compiler run `zig build test-compiler`.
-(Not yet implemented)
+To run the simulation tests for the compiler run `zig build test-compiler`.

+To profile the optimiser you can run `zig build profile-compiler`.
+(The optimiser does not yet deserve it's name as an optimiser)

 In case a test fails, you can open an issue on the GitHub with the random seed and because the tests are deterministic that means me and others can then fix that bug.